siva-576/React-Coding-Challenge/README.md

 # Bitcot Coding Challenge

-> Welcome to the Stan Coding Challenge!
+> Welcome to the Bitcot Coding Challenge!

 ## Overview